rey-adam/Game-of-Thrones/README.md

 Play the game here: http://www.reyadamcruz.com/Game-of-Thrones/

 This application was built using
-- HTML, CSS, and JavaScript
+- HTML, CSS, JavaScript and jQuery
-- GIHPY API was also used

 ![Alt Text](/assets/images/game-of-thrones-game.gif)